 TRMD 7000 Tropical Medicine Seminar (1) Tropical Medicine Seminar is designed as a journal club, with the specific goal of training students to develop skills in critically evaluating and effectively presenting relevant scientific literature.
 Each student is expected to present at least one article to the class from recent tropical medicine literature, and to attend and actively participate during presentation delivered by other students.
 Faculty: S. McLellan, L. Rajan.
-Offered: ?
+Offered: Fall and Spring.
 Prerequisite(s): None.

 TRMD 7020 Infectious Disease Seminar (1) The seminar experience is intended to stimulate a critical reading of the current literature and to ensure that each student learns to present important and potentially controversial data in a rigorous and careful fashion.
 Faculty: M. Wiser.
 Offered: Fall and Spring.
 Prerequisite(s): None.